 The purpose of this study is to find biomarkers for Parkinson's disease.
 A biomarker is something that can used as an indicator of some illness of interest.
-In this study, we will look for biomarkers of Parkinson's disease in blood and spinal fluid.
+In this study, we will look for biomarkers of Parkinson's disease in blood, urine, saliva and spinal fluid.
 These findings may help us to understand how the disease progresses and how to diagnose it at earlier stages.

 We are looking for two types of research participants.
 We are recruiting people who have been diagnosed with Parkinson's disease for at least 5 years.
 We are also recruiting healthy control participants who have no personal or family history of Parkinson's disease.
 Research participants in this study must be 55 or older.

 Research participants will be involved with the study for 3-4 weeks.
 There will be two visits to the research center and one telephone visit during this time.

 For more information, contact the study coordinator at 503-494-1382.